SimonSchoetz/bustedfingerz/README.md

 ## Brainstorm Notes

-- instead of hiding -> opacity (everything gets loaded right away) (-> But then it will take up space)
+- instead of display: none -> opacity (everything gets loaded right away) (-> But then it will take up space)
 - like in a  \<form action="potential link text">?does this work? (-> React apparently will fix the url thing)
 - flickering BF logo casts light/shadow over the page
 - custom curser made of BF logo?
+- Aria-expended states for accessibility (or smth. similar)

 ## Plans (could be projects)